wp-plugins/page-keys/readme.txt

 1. **Settings page** - Here you can manage your page keys (i.e., add, edit, delete).

 == Changelog ==

+= 1.3 =
+* Fix some PHPDoc blocks.
+* Improve some namespace imports.
+* Compatible up to WordPress 4.2.3.

 = 1.2 =
 * Complete refactor.